 A dental abscess is an accumulation of pus that forms inside the teeth or gums.
 The abscess usually arises as a result of a bacterial infection that often accumulates in the pulp of the teeth.

 Dental plaque (plaque) appears as a result of the accumulation of food, saliva and bacteria in the mouth and sticks to the teeth and harms them and the gums.
-If the plaque is not removed by regular and proper brushing and flossing, the bacteria may spread into the soft tissues of the teeth or gums, which may eventually lead to an abscess.
+If the plaque is not removed by regular and proper brushing and flossing, the bacteria may spread within the soft tissues of the teeth and gums, which may eventually lead to an abscess.

 Dental abscess symptoms

 Signs and symptoms of a tooth abscess include:

 - Pain in the affected area when biting or when touching this area

 - tooth sensitivity For hot or cold foods and liquids